Engee documentation

 Where:

-If the value at the P input port is less than the Minimum real power, the unit uses the minimum active power to calculate the resistance.
+If the value on the input port P is less than the value of the parameter Minimum real power, the unit uses the minimum active power to calculate the resistance.

 Ports